 - Watch for avalanches.
 With all the newly deposited and drifting snow, there will be a high risk for slides.

 Perhaps the most insidious of them all, exposure comes in many forms and often slowly.
-You’ve been out there for too long, and all sorts of things starts happening to your body.
+You’ve been out there for too long, and all sorts of things start happening to your body.

-- Dehydration: You’ll cramp, have sever headaches, and your mouth will go dry.
+- Dehydration: You’ll cramp, have severe headaches, and your mouth will go dry.
 Death can ensue after three days.
-Always carry enough water, or a filter kit to avoid this crippling case.
+Always carry enough water or a filter kit to avoid this crippling case.

-- Hypothermia: Your body temperature nears to 95 F (35 F), and your nervous system and vital organs stop functioning at normal rates.
-This one often subtly gets people who are caught overnight the summer when they hike in the day’s heat in a t-shirt and shorts, and then dusk temperatures start to decline.
+- Hypothermia: Your body temperature nears 95 F (35 C), and your nervous system and vital organs stop functioning at normal rates.
+This one often subtly gets people caught overnight the summer when they hike in the day’s heat in a t-shirt and shorts, and then dusk temperatures start to decline.

 - Frostbite: Not often fatal, but excruciatingly painful when tissues are rewarmed… and most people like their extremities.

 - Snow Blindness: A temporary, painful occurrence where you’re corneas are essentially seared… and you won’t be able to see.
-Can also happen without snow, so always wear protective eyewear at high altitudes.
+It can also happen without snow, so always wear protective eyewear at high altitudes.